Cruising Q&A

 What's a Tender?

-A tender is a small watercraft that carry passengers to shore acting as either life boats in cases of emergencies, or used to carry passengers back and forth from ports of call when the ship is unable to dock at the pier.
-Newer tenders are covered, air-conditioned and have a lavatory on-board.
+A tender is a small watercraft that carries passengers to shore; acting as either life boats in cases of emergencies, or used to transfer passengers back and forth to the pier when the ship is anchored and unable to dock.
+Newer tenders are covered, and offer air-conditioned and an on-board lavatory.
 Others are covered but not necessarily air-conditioned.
 Tenders are carried on the ship, or local ports employ companies that act as the tender service for ships anchored outside the docking area.

 What does Duty Free mean?